 San Francisco is a walking city with lots of hills, some of them steep enough to take your breath away.
 Pack comfortable, broken-in walking shoes for running around during the day.

 You aren't likely to need your short shorts and flip-flops in San Francisco in March.
-Layered with sweaters are your best fashion strategy this time of year.
+Layers with sweaters are best this time of year.
 And no matter how much you love your skirts and dresses, pants and tights will keep your legs much warmer when a chilly wind starts blowing.
 San Francisco's coastal location and ocean breezes may make it feel a little cooler than what the thermometer leads you to think.
 Also pack a mid-weight, slightly warm jacket.

 March Events in San Francisco

 - Celebrate St. Patrick's Day: The San Francisco Irish community pays tribute to their heritage with a parade.
-The bars will be serving green beer, but also think lots of green everywhere, even on the dogs taking part in the Saint Patrick's Day Festival and Parade.
+The bars will be serving green beer, but also think lots of green everywhere, even on the dogs taking part in the parade.

 - Ocean Film Festival: One of the country's more unusual film fests features ocean-themed films.